Ignacy Krasicki: Life

 He attended a Jesuit school in Lwów, then studied at a Warsaw Catholic seminary (1751–54).
 In 1759 he took holy orders and continued his education in Rome (1759–61).
 Two of his brothers also entered the priesthood.

 Returning to Poland, Krasicki became secretary to the Primate of Poland and developed a friendship with future King Stanisław August Poniatowski.
 When Poniatowski was elected king (1764), Krasicki became his chaplain.
-He participated in the King's famous "Thursday dinners" and co-founded the Monitor, the preeminent Polish Enlightenment periodical, sponsored by the King.
+He participated in the King's famous "Thursday dinners" and cofounded the Monitor, the preeminent Polish Enlightenment periodical, sponsored by the King.

 In 1766 Krasicki, after having served that year as coadjutor to Prince-Bishop of Warmia Adam Stanisław Grabowski, was himself elevated to Prince-Bishop of Warmia and ex officio membership in the Senate of the Commonwealth.
 This office gave him a high standing in the social hierarchy and a sense of independence.
 It did not, however, prove a quiet haven.
 The Warmia cathedral chapter welcomed its superior coolly, fearing changes.
 At the same time, there were growing provocations and pressures from Prussia, preparatory to seizure of Warmia in the First Partition of the Polish–Lithuanian Commonwealth.
 Krasicki protested publicly against external intervention.

 In 1772, as a result of the First Partition, instigated by Prussia's King Frederick II ("the Great"), Krasicki became a Prussian subject.
 He did not, however, pay homage to Warmia's new master.